rangle/ngCourse2/handout/redux/README.md

 [Ng2-Redux](https://github.com/wbuchwalter/ng2-redux).

-## What is Ngrx?
+## What is @ngrx?

-Redux implementation has been very well received and has inspired the creation of [ngrx](https://github.com/ngrx "ngrx collection"), a set of modules that implement the same way of managing state as well as some of the middleware and tools in the Redux ecosystem.
-Ngrx was created to be used specifically with Angular 2 and [RxJS](https://github.com/Reactive-Extensions/RxJS), as it leans heavily on the observable paradigm.
+Redux implementation has been very well received and has inspired the creation of [@ngrx](https://github.com/ngrx "ngrx collection"), a set of modules that implement the same way of managing state as well as some of the middleware and tools in the Redux ecosystem. @ngrx was created to be used specifically with Angular 2 and [RxJS](https://github.com/Reactive-Extensions/RxJS), as it leans heavily on the observable paradigm.

 We'll describe how to use this approach in an application.

-*For further on Redux and ngrx see the
+*For further on Redux and @ngrx see the
 [Further reading](../further-reading.html#redux-and-ngrx) section*